Hurricane Irma: Massive effort to ship fuel into Florida, ease gas shortages

 “Take it seriously,” he said. “… Do prepare to be in the storm’s path, just in case.”

-Trump received an update on the hurricane in the Oval Office earlier Friday.
+President Trump received an update on the hurricane in the Oval Office earlier Friday.
 He heads later in the day for Camp David, where he will host his entire Cabinet for meetings on a range of issues.

 “Hurricane Irma is of epic proportion, perhaps bigger than we have ever seen.
 Be safe and get out of its way,if possible.
-Federal G is ready!” he tweeted.
+Federal G is ready!”
+Trump tweeted Friday.